bf2fc6cc711aee1a0c2a/kas-fleet-manager/test/performance/README.md

 ### Sample parameters combinations and expected results

 - Run the test for 30 minutes (PERF_TEST_RUN_TIME=30m).
-For the first 20 minutes (PERF_TEST_HIT_ENDPOINTS_HOLD_OFF=20) - create 50 kafka clusters (PERF_TEST_WORKERS_NUMBER=10 workers * PERF_TEST_KAFKAS_PER_WORKER=5) and periodically (every ~30 seconds per kafka cluster) check kafkas/[id] GET (to check if kafka cluster is ready) and hit random endpoint.
+For the first 20 minutes (PERF_TEST_HIT_ENDPOINTS_HOLD_OFF=20) - create 50 dinosaur clusters (PERF_TEST_WORKERS_NUMBER=10 workers * PERF_TEST_DINOSAURS_PER_WORKER=5) and periodically (every ~30 seconds per dinosaur cluster) check dinosaurs/[id] GET (to check if dinosaur cluster is ready) and hit random endpoint.
 After 20 minutes all endpoints (PERF_TEST_GET_ONLY set to **FALSE**) will be attacked at rate of approx 45-50 requests per second

 ```
-PERF_TEST_RUN_TIME=30m PERF_TEST_WORKERS_NUMBER=10 OCM_OFFLINE_TOKEN=<your_ocm_offline_token> PERF_TEST_ROUTE_HOST=https://<your_api_route> PERF_TEST_USERS=23 PERF_TEST_KAFKA_POST_WAIT_TIME=1 PERF_TEST_KAFKAS_PER_WORKER=5 PERF_TEST_GET_ONLY=FALSE PERF_TEST_HIT_ENDPOINTS_HOLD_OFF=20 make test/performance
+PERF_TEST_RUN_TIME=30m PERF_TEST_WORKERS_NUMBER=10 OCM_OFFLINE_TOKEN=<your_ocm_offline_token> PERF_TEST_ROUTE_HOST=https://<your_api_route> PERF_TEST_USERS=23 PERF_TEST_DINOSAUR_POST_WAIT_TIME=1 PERF_TEST_DINOSAURS_PER_WORKER=5 PERF_TEST_GET_ONLY=FALSE PERF_TEST_HIT_ENDPOINTS_HOLD_OFF=20 make test/performance
 ```

 - Run the test for 30 minutes (PERF_TEST_RUN_TIME=30m).
-Don't create any kafka requests (by default PERF_TEST_KAFKAS_PER_WORKER is set to **0**) and hit GET only endpoints (by default PERF_TEST_GET_ONLY is set to **TRUE**).
+Don't create any dinosaur requests (by default PERF_TEST_DINOSAURS_PER_WORKER is set to **0**) and hit GET only endpoints (by default PERF_TEST_GET_ONLY is set to **TRUE**).
 All GET endpoints will be attacked at rate of approx 180-200 requests per second

 ```
 PERF_TEST_RUN_TIME=30m PERF_TEST_WORKERS_NUMBER=10 OCM_OFFLINE_TOKEN=<your_ocm_offline_token> PERF_TEST_ROUTE_HOST=https://<your_api_route> PERF_TEST_USERS=100 make test/performance
 ```

-## Generating kafka bootstrap URL and service account credentials config file
+## Generating dinosaur bootstrap URL and service account credentials config file
-If PERF_TEST_KAFKAS_PER_WORKER is set to a value greater than 0, for each of kafka clusters created, its config will be persisted to `test/performance/token_api/config.txt`, so that it can be consumed by Running the Service team for kafka load test.
+If PERF_TEST_DINOSAURS_PER_WORKER is set to a value greater than 0, for each of dinosaur clusters created, its config will be persisted to `test/performance/token_api/config.txt`, so that it can be consumed by Running the Service team for dinosaur load test.

-## Cleaning up created kafka clusters/ service accounts
+## Cleaning up created dinosaur clusters/ service accounts
-If any kafka clusters were created during the test run, `test/performance/token_api/kafkas.txt` will be populated with the IDs of those kafka clusters.
-Assuming that any of those kafka clusters become ready during test execution, `test/performance/token_api/serviceaccounts.txt` file will contain IDs of created service accounts.
+If any dinosaur clusters were created during the test run, `test/performance/token_api/dinosaurs.txt` will be populated with the IDs of those dinosaur clusters.
+Assuming that any of those dinosaur clusters become ready during test execution, `test/performance/token_api/serviceaccounts.txt` file will contain IDs of created service accounts.
 Those two files can be used to cleanup the resources using `test/performance/scripts/cleanup.py`.
 The script requires three mandatory parameters:

 * `API_HOST` - e.g. `https://api.openshift.com` for production API
-* `FILE_PATH` - absolute or relative path to the file with the resources IDs, e.g. `kafkas.txt`
+* `FILE_PATH` - absolute or relative path to the file with the resources IDs, e.g. `dinosaurs.txt`
-* `RESOURCE` - `kafkas` or `serviceaccounts` (must be the resource name used in the api url)
+* `RESOURCE` - `dinosaurs` or `serviceaccounts` (must be the resource name used in the api url)

-It was proven that calling kafkas DELETE endpoint with high frequency caused App SRE alerts to fire due to too many simultaneous volume delete attempts.
+It was proven that calling dinosaurs DELETE endpoint with high frequency caused App SRE alerts to fire due to too many simultaneous volume delete attempts.
 Hence there is a default delay of 2 seconds between each http call.
 To override it, provide timeout value with the following parameter:

 * `DELETE_DELAY`, e.g. DELETE_DELAY="2.0"

 ### Running the cleanup example
 ```
-API_HOST=https://kas-fleet-manager-managed-services-pawelpaszki.apps.ppaszki.qvfs.s1.devshift.org FILE_PATH=kafkas.txt RESOURCE=kafkas python3 cleanup.py
+API_HOST=https://kas-fleet-manager-managed-services-pawelpaszki.apps.ppaszki.qvfs.s1.devshift.org FILE_PATH=dinosaurs.txt RESOURCE=dinosaurs python3 cleanup.py
 ```

 ## Convert csv results to JSON format accepted by horreum